pesor/TTGO-T-HIGrow/README.md

 After seeing the videos, remenber to give a "Thumbs Up" to support BeardedThinker in his work.

-### The INO Part - The Arduino Sketch
+### The main.cpp Part

-The main program here is the:
+The main program is the:

-​			**TTGO-HiGrow-mqtt-master-mac-id-autodisc.ino**
+​			**main.cpp**

-You just use this .ino as a master, and upload it to every  *LILYGO TTGO T-Higrow* module you have.
+You just use this .cpp as a master, and upload it to every  *LILYGO TTGO T-HIGrow module you have.

 Few things of importants:

- 1. First identify the ***// Start user defined data*** in the sketch
+ 1. First locate the file **user-variables.h** in the include folder in your download.
+This file contains all user modifyable variables for the project.

- 2. If you have problems in seeing problems where the module is situated, you can activate the logging on the board it self, by setting the variable **logging = true**.
+ 2. If you have problems in seeing problems where the module is placed and running, you can activate the logging on the board it self, by setting the variable **logging = true**.
 (Default is false)

  3. Then you have to tell which DHT sensor you have on your module, by uncomment the ***#define DHT_TYPE variable*** which matches your sensor, and comment the others out.